Stewart-Jumbe/E-commerce/README.md

 * Produce a functional application ‘back-end’, written in Java with a suitable framework (Spring Boot), which meets the requirements set on your Scrum Kanban board.<br />
 * Build a .Jar  application, including any dependencies it might need, produced using an integrated build tool (Maven). <br />
 * Make a series of API calls designed with postman, used for CRUD functionality.
 (Create, Read, Update, Delete). <br />
-* Fully designed test suites for the application you are creating, including both unit and integration tests. <br />
+* Fully design test suites for the application you are creating, including both unit and integration tests. <br />
 <br />
 <br />

 ## Why am I doing this? <br />
 <br />
 The purpose of this project is to demonstrate the Java software development skills I have acquired during the QA Academy Software Development Bootcamp.
-Building an executable application also illustrates my understanding of SOLID principles and familiarity with the tools and framework commonly used in software development industry<br />
+Building an executable application also illustrates my understanding of SOLID principles and familiarity with the tools and framework commonly used in the software development industry<br />
 <br />

 ## How I expected the challenge to go<br />
 <br />

 I was excited by the opportunity to individually create my own app, but was also aware that there were areas that I did not have much practical experience in, such as Jira, and managing git branches on a live project.
-I felt that I had sufficient time to create the minimum viable product, and had adequate knowledge and resources to create the application.<br />
+I felt that I had sufficient time to create the minimum viable product (MVP), and had adequate knowledge and resources to create the application.<br />
 <br />

 ## What went well<br />
 <br />
 I found the process of developing the app challenging and enjoyable.
-Although the projects were an individual task rather than a group task, it was great to still have an opportunity to collaborate and help my colleagues, on the parts of the projects that were similar.
+Although the project was an individual task rather than a group task, it was great to still have an opportunity to collaborate and help my colleagues, on the parts of the projects that were similar.
 Overall, developing the E-commerce app, provided wonderful experiences and further develop my understanding of fundamental Java principles such as unit and integration testing. <br />
 <br />

 ## What didn't go as planned<br />
 <br />
 I found that the errors generated in testing the app were not very specific, which meant that it took longer to resolve issues.
-I think that as I spend more time programming using Java, I will develop a better understanding of what the error messages are pointing to.
+I think that as I spend more time programming with Java, I will develop a better understanding of what the error messages are pointing to.
-I also could not get the Update (a method called updateCustomerInfo ) functionality to pass the unit testing with Mockito, although the method worked in practice.
+Furthermore, I could not get the Update functionality (a method called updateCustomerInfo ) to pass the unit testing with Mockito, although the method worked in practice.
 <br />

 ## Possible Improvements<br />
 <br />
 I would like to add the following functionality in the future:
 * Add a front-end to provide a better user experience, as they can use a browser rather than Postman.<br />
-* Add more logic and custom exceptions to the setters, to ensure users provide the correct data, and to provide more specific messaged for incorrectly entered data.<br />
+* Add more logic and custom exceptions to ensure users provide the correct data, and to give more specific messages for incorrectly entered data.<br />
 * An Inventory Class which would allow users to add items they would like to sell.<br />
 <br />
 <br />